 I was stressed even as the passenger, but the views were worth it.
 The mountains are so pretty and rugged.
 Plus we saw some sheep.
 Oh and we also almost had a head-on collision with a cow.
 Yes, there was a man walking his cow on the road.
 Luckily Russell was able to slow down, but we both got a good scare.

 We got a little lost, went through Molls Gap, and rejoined the Ring of Kerry road in the wrong place.
 We had to backtrack a little to get where we wanted to go.
-I think if I went back and the weather was good I would really like to do some hiking in Gap of Dunloe or maybe even one of the Gap of Dunloe tours.
+I think if I went back and the weather was good I would like to do some hiking in Gap of Dunloe or maybe even a tour of the area.

-There are several different rock forts in Kerry, but we stopped to see Cahergal & Leacanabuaile ones.
+There are several different rock forts in Kerry, but we stopped to see Cahergal & Leacanabuaile.
 Well, it was kind of by accident that we found them.
 I saw a sign to turn off for the Ballycarberry Castle and you probably know I am a sucker for a castle.
-(To find the forts turn off the Ring of Kerry and pass the Old Barracks in Cahirciveen, continue over the bridge, and turn left at the next crossroads.
-The forts are located approximately two miles down the road in the direction of Ballycarberry castle).

 Valentia Island is located a half a mile off the Ring of Kerry road and measures seven miles long by three miles wide.
 To get to Valentia Island, we took the car ferry which runs about every 10 minutes from Knightstown.